 - 6 tablespoons unsalted butter (divided) + extra to grease the baking dish / roasting pan

 - Spread the cubed bread on a large baking sheet and toast at 350.
-This takes in the neighborhood of 5 – 7 minutes and Watch it carefully the last few minutes.
+This takes in the neighborhood of 5 – 7 minutes.
+Watch it carefully the last few minutes.
 Dump the toasted cubes into a large bowl and set aside.

 - Butter a 9 x 13 baking dish with the reserved butter.
 You may not use all of it, toss it in the pan with the rest of the butter if you wish or save it for another recipe.

-- If you haven’t already, toast the almond slivers, either on a baking sheet in the 350F oven for just a few minutes 3 – 5 or in a dry skillet.
-Watch them carefully, its very easy to cross from toasted to burnt, err on the side of caution.
+If you haven’t already, toast the almond slivers, either on a baking sheet in the 350F oven for just a few minutes 3 – 5 or in a dry skillet.
+Watch them carefully, it is very easy to cross from toasted to burnt.
+Err on the side of caution.

-- Turn off the heat, add the cranberries, almonds, and butter.
+- Turn off the heat, and add the cranberries, almonds, and butter.
 Stir until everything is coated.
 Pour the contents of the skillet into large bowl with the toasted bread cubes.
 (If you’re using the sausage add it now, too).
 Mix everything thoroughly.
-The butter has picked up a lot of flavor from the herbs and it’s important that this is well mixed.
+The butter has picked up a lot of flavor from the herbs and this must be well mixed.